KP employees should be transferred to Jammu till situation improves in Valley: Azad | Politics

 - India

-Former Jammu and Kashmir chief minister Ghulam Nabi Azad on Tuesday said Kashmiri Pandit employees posted in the valley should be temporarily transferred to Jammu to save their lives in the wake of targeted attacks by terrorists.
+Former Jammu and Kashmir chief minister Ghulam Nabi Azad on Monday said Kashmiri Pandit employees posted in the Valley should be temporarily transferred to Jammu to save their lives in the wake of targeted attacks by terrorists.

 ''A decision has to be taken as per the situation.
 When the situation improves, they (KP employees) should come back.
 But currently, there is fear in the minds of these employees.
 For the time being, they should be transferred to Jammu so that their lives can be saved.
 Why should they be killed,'' he questioned.